muratk3n/thirdwave/en/README.md

 was broader in scope..

 Make'm pay, who cares..
-3W tech cannot create its social structures yet, tech is mostly effin shit up not building, well, then gotta contribute something to the modern world (2W).
+3W tech cannot create its social structures yet, tech is mostly effin shit up not building, well, at least contribute something to the modern world (2W) in cold hard cash.

 "Google announced Wednesday it has launched its News Showcase product in the U.K., meaning the tech giant will now pay for news content in